jbock-java/jbock/README.md

 abstract String headers();
 ````

+If a resource bundle is supplied at runtime (see <a href="#runtime-modifiers">Runtime modifiers</a>,
-If there is a bundle, and a key is defined and is
+and the method's `bundleKey` is defined and contained in that bundle,
+then the corresponding value will be used in the options summary page,
-contained in the bundle, then that overrides the method's javadoc.
+rather than the method's javadoc.

 ### Escape sequence